OpusCapita/react-dashboard/README.md

 # React Dashboard

 ## !!!
-Work in progress!
+Work in progress.
 There are several bugs now.
 See [issues](https://github.com/OpusCapita/react-dashboard/issues).

 Draggable and resizable dashboard component.